By: Marilyn L. Davis

 When the recovery house closed, I was rudderless, out on a limb, clueless, and in a tight spot.
 I knew others lost a job and were in the same boat, and although I appeared as cool as a cucumber on the outside, inside, I was scared sh%^L#@@.
 (My mother would have apoplexy if I wrote that word, and we all know that everyone has a cross to bear.)

 So, what’s a girl to do?
-Put on her big girl pants.
+Put on her big girl pants and know that every cloud has a silver lining.

 Cast The Net Elsewhere